 Too many of today’s youth don’t have the necessary coping skills or access to stress relieving outlets.
 Data from before the pandemic shows that approximately half of the one in six U.S. children with a treatable mental health disorder were not being treated for it.
 It’s no wonder kids aren’t “bouncing back” from pandemic-related depression and anxiety as quickly or easily as we’d like.

 Many young people are experiencing anxiety, depression, or post-traumatic stress disorder.
 Mental health providers often help them deal with these feelings in healthy, productive ways.
 One step is to assemble a coping toolbox, which is an actual container filled with items that can help them soothe themselves, or practice mindfulness, in a time of panic or anxiety.
 They’re particularly helpful for young people.
-The recommended items (and examples) to include are:
+Alysha Tagert, a mental health service provider, recommends including.

 - An item that provides proprioceptive support (weighted cushion, vest, stuffed animal